Gianmarco0001/Airstrike/README.md

    - Track the upload progress / Segui la barra di avanzamento del caricamento.
    - Click **"Chiudi connessione"** to shut down the server when done / Clicca su **"Chiudi connessione"** per spegnere il server quando hai finito.
    - Download files uploaded from PC directly to your iPhone / Scarica i file caricati dal PC direttamente sul tuo iPhone.
+   - **PC → iPhone example:** To transfer files to your phone, open the URL on your PC, upload the files via the web interface, then open the QR code on your mobile.
+Under "File available on the server", you will see the previously uploaded files ready to be downloaded to your phone. / Per trasferire i file al tuo cellulare, apri l'URL sul pc, manda in upload i file che ti servono e infine scannerizza il QR dal cellulare.
+Troverai sotto "file disponibili sul server" i file caricati precedentemente dal pc pronti per essere salvati sul tuo dispositivo.

 Files are saved in the `uploads/` directory by default / I file verranno salvati di default nella cartella `uploads/`.